 'Salary' includes gross salary, overtime, on call and other allowances.
-There were no bonuses paid or benefits in kind provided to senior management during 2020/21 or 2019/20.
+There were no bonuses paid or benefits in kind provided to senior management during 2021/22 or 2020/21.

 The value of pension benefits accrued during the year is calculated as (the real increase in pension multiplied by 20) plus (the real increase in any lump sum) less (the contributions made by the individual).
-The real increases exclude increases due to inflation of any increase or decreases due to a transfer of pension rights.
+The real increases exclude increases due to inflation of any increase or decrease due to a transfer of pension rights.

-Fair Pay Disclosure (Audited)
+Fair Pay Disclosures (Audited)